cgoldberg/githubtakeout/README.md

 ### Run:

-To use, invoke `githubtakeout.py` from the command line, passing your GitHub username and password as environment variables.
+Invoke `githubtakeout.py` from the command line, passing your GitHub username and password as environment variables.

 `$ USER='USERNAME' PASSWORD='PASSWORD' python githubtakeout.py`